urbit/urbit.org-reloaded/content/faq.md

 ### Can I change my `@p`? {#change-my-@p}

-Unfortunately not, since there is a 1:1 mapping between name and point.
+Unfortunately not, since there is a 1:1 mapping between name and identity.

 ### How do I get an identity? {#get-an-identity}

 You can either find someone to give you one, or try an ERC-721 (NFT) exchange (Google or Twitter should help you with this).
 This will probably involve a purchase and a transfer to an Ethereum address that you own.
-We recommend using [Bridge](https://github.com/urbit/bridge/releases) to access the address that the point is transferred to.
+We recommend using [Bridge](https://github.com/urbit/bridge/releases) to access the address that the identity is transferred to.

 If you don't want to use Bridge, a tool like [Etherscan](https://etherscan.io) will allow you to execute functions in the [ecliptic.eth](https://etherscan.io/address/ecliptic.eth#code) contract.

 ### How do I transfer an identity to someone else? {#transfer-identity}

-Access the Ethereum address that holds the point you wish to transfer via [Bridge](https://github.com/urbit/bridge/releases).
+Access the Ethereum address that holds the identity you wish to transfer via [Bridge](https://github.com/urbit/bridge/releases).

 ### What is the best way to access Azimuth? {#access-azimuth}

 We recommended using [Bridge](https://github.com/urbit/bridge/releases) for all Azimuth-related operations.
-It’s great for managing your points, as well as for viewing information about points you don’t own.
+It’s great for managing your identities, as well as for viewing information about identities you don’t own.

 We have seen publicly hosted versions of Bridge online.
 We strongly recommend avoiding these websites as they may compromise your security and privacy.